UP11SRE/Bitespeed/Readme.md

 1- Implementing a load balancer to manage traffic efficiently.
 2- Further optimizing database calls for better performance.
+3- Creating a master-slave replica for faster read and write operations.

 Thank you for using the Bitspeed Assignment project!
 If you have any questions or feedback, feel free to reach out.